 The fort is surrounded by a perimeter wall 13 km (8.1 miles) long, beyond which a 45 degree hill slope makes it almost inaccessible to enemies.
 The ascent to the fort passes through seven gateways built by the Mewar ruler Rana Kumbha (1433-1468) of the Sisodia clan.

-The fortified citadel was ravaged three times when women and children committed ‘Jauhar’ immolating themselves on a huge funeral pyre while the men folk donned in saffron robes of martyrdom rode out to face certain death.
+The fortified citadel was ravaged three times when women and children committed ‘Jauhar’ immolating themselves on a huge funeral pyre while the menfolk donned in saffron robes of martyrdom rode out to face certain death.

 Alauddin Khilji was the first to sack Chittaurgarh in 1303 A.D.
 Legend has it that Alauddin Khilji was so much besotted by the regal beauty of Padmini and was overpowered by a desire to possess her.
-But the noble queen preferred death to dishonour and committed ‘Jauhar’.
+But the noble queen preferred death to dishonor and committed ‘Jauhar’.
 The victim was Chittaur.

 In 1533 A.D. during the rule of Bikramjeet, came the second attack from Bahadur Shah, the Sultan of Gujarat and once again the jaguar was led by Rani Karmawati.

 Third time, Mughal Emperor Akbar invaded Chittaur, Udai Singh fled to establish a new capital, Udaipur; a truly beautiful lake city.
 He left behind two 16 year old heroes, Jaimal of Bednore and Patta of Kelwa.
 These two young men in their prime displayed the Rajput chivalry before being consumed by the jaguar flames.
-Immediately afterwards Akbar razed the fort to the ground.
+Immediately afterward Akbar razed the fort to the ground.
 Chittaur was never inhabited again.